-DB 1.2 Delegation
+1.2 Delegation

 The Trustee has delegated certain decision making powers to a professional investment manager, Aon Investments Limited, "the Manager" (previously Hewitt Risk Management Services Limited).
-The Trustee has taken advice from Aon Solutions UK Limited regarding the suitability of the Manager in this capacity, and recognises that there exists a potential conflict of interest in the giving of this advice.
+The Trustee has taken advice from Aon Solutions UK Limited regarding the suitability of the Manager, in this capacity, and recognises that there exists a potential conflict of interest in the giving of this advice.
 The Trustee has sought details of Aon Solutions UK Limited's conflict management policy and procedures and is satisfied that such potential conflict is appropriately managed and that Aon Investments Limited has the necessary skills and competence to exercise the powers delegated to it.

-DB 2.0 Investment Objectives, Risk and Investment Strategy
+2.0 Investment Objectives, Risk and Investment Strategy

-DB 2.1 Investment Objectives
+2.1 Investment Objectives

-The Trustee's overall investment policy is guided by the following objectives:
+The Trustee's overall investment policy is guided by the following objectives.

-- The acquisition of suitable assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from members and the Employer, the cost of current and future benefits which the Plan provides; - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter-term basis: - To minimise the long term costs of the Plan by maximising the return on the assets whilst having regard to the objective shown under the previous statement. - To achieve a funding level of 110% by 30 June 2024, measured on a "swaps" or "least risk" basis.
+- The acquisition of suitable assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from members and the Employer, the cost of current and future benefits which the Plan provides; - To limit the risk of the assets failing to meet the liabilities, both over the long term and on a shorter-term basis; - To minimise the long term costs of the Plan by maximising the return on the assets whilst having regard to the objective shown under the previous statement. - To achieve a funding level of 112% within 4-8 years, measured on a gilts+0% basis.

-DB 2.2 Risk
+2.2 Risk